Do you want to track conversions on your WooCommerce store?

 Why Set up WooCommerce Conversion Tracking?

 WooCommerce makes it easy to sell anything online.
-However, once you have set up your WooCommerce store, you would need to learn what works on your website to grow your business.
+However, once you have set up your WooCommerce store, you will need to learn what works on your website to grow your business.

-To get all this information, you need to set up conversion tracking on your WooCommerce store.
+To get all this information, you need to set up conversion tracking on your online store.
 This helps you get access to insights you need to make informed decisions about growing your business.

 Conversion tracking helps you unlock key performance indicators including your eCommerce conversion rate, average order value, shopping cart abandonment, cost per acquisition, top referral sources, and more.